sduff/awesome-itsi/README.md

 - Phantom
   - [Awesome Phantom](https://github.com/ryanplasma/awesome-splunk-phantom)
 - VictorOps
   - [Splunk Integration Guide - VictorOps](https://help.victorops.com/knowledge-base/splunk-integration-guide/) - The VictorOps and Splunk integration allow teams to schedule queries or alerts in Splunk to monitor system health.
-The VictorOps integration with Splunk can be leveraged to collect data about the overall release toolchain and deployment success to allow teams to collaborate around that information in the timeline.
+The VictorOps integration with Splunk can be leveraged to collect data about the overall release tool chain and deployment success to allow teams to collaborate around that information in the timeline.
-  - [Create ticket inb VictorOps - Splunk](https://docs.splunk.com/Documentation/ITSI/4.3.1/User/Setupandrunnotableeventactions#Create_a_ticket_in_VictorOps) - You can create an incident in a VictorOps incident management system for an (ITSI) episode.
+  - [Create ticket in VictorOps - Splunk](https://docs.splunk.com/Documentation/ITSI/4.3.1/User/Setupandrunnotableeventactions#Create_a_ticket_in_VictorOps) - You can create an incident in a VictorOps incident management system for an (ITSI) episode.

 ## .Conf Presentations